Whitestar, “A Green Caterer”. Here’s our story!

 Sugarcane is a tree-free renewable resource.
 Bagasse waste used to be burned in the fields creating pollution when not reused.
 Thankfully, it’s becoming a popular alternative to styrofoam.
 Bagasse also requires less energy to manufacturer than plastics products, thereby making it more energy efficient to produce.
 By adopting bagasse products, we are pledging to help reduce pollution and energy consumption.
 Bagasse sugarcane plates, bowl, compartment trays and food containers are a safer and more environmentally responsible alternative for the food service industry.
 Bagasse Sugarcane products normally biodegrade within 90 days; plastics will take up to 400 years to degrade and styrofoam never degrades!

 We’re often asked to use PLA type plastic.
+That’s the material that is said to be compostable.
 Unfortunately, we don’t right now.
 After considerable research and testing we’ve found PLA is more a problem than a solution.
 The marketing writes itself.
 PLA is a natural, bio based alternative to petroleum laden ABS!
 Sounds (and smells) like you could eat it!
 I’m a hands on guy so I tried a nib, tastes like plastic.
 The baked out, boiled down; unsweetened truth is that it is indeed, plastic.
 Marketers love to tout the biodegradability of the material, and it’s true, that at some point it will biodegrade.
 The reality however, is that this process will take several hundred years in a typical landfill.
 To biodegrade, PLA requires a laundry list of conditions to effectively break down.
 Specifically – oxygen, a temperature of 140+ degrees, and a 2/3 cocktail of organic substrate.